rahmaashraf22/rahmaashraf22/README.md

 ---

 ## 🚀 About Me
-Mobile developer focused on building clean and scalable mobile applications.
+Mobile Developer passionate about building scalable, maintainable, and user-focused applications.
 ---

 ## 📊 GitHub Stats